Medical Oncology: Urothelial Carcinoma

-Due to potential development of obstruction, dogs may succumb to the disease within a few months.
-While treatment of urothelial carcinoma is not curable, there are several options that can prolong quality of life including surgery, non-steroidal anti-inflammatory drugs (NSAIDs), chemotherapy, and radiation therapy.
+Due to the potential development of obstruction, dogs may succumb to the disease within a few months.
+While the treatment of urothelial carcinoma is not curable, there are several options that can prolong quality of life, including surgery, non-steroidal anti-inflammatory drugs (NSAIDs), chemotherapy, and radiation therapy.

 For tumors located away from the bladder entrance (at the apex), surgery may be an option.
 For tumors causing an obstruction of the ureters or urethra, stents can be placed to help temporarily improve urine flow.

 NSAIDs can prolong and improve quality of life by reducing tumor size and reducing regional inflammation.
 NSAIDs are given orally, at home.
 Regular bloodwork is recommended to monitor for side effects including gastrointestinal (upset or bleeding) and systemic compromise (liver and kidneys).

 Chemotherapy is recommended to limit the progression of local and metastastic disease, and works best when combined with an NSAID.
 With the addition of chemotherapy to NSAID therapy, the average survival time is approximately 1 year for dogs with bladder involvement, and 6 months if there is prostate or urethral involvement.

 There are several forms of radiation therapy used to treat urothelial carcinomas that vary in the number of treatments, success in disease control, side effects, and cost.
 In general, radiation therapy is most often used to limit the progression or reduce obstructive disease and as pain relief in cases of bony metastatic disease.
 Anesthesia is required for treatments.

 What are the side effects?